 Effective decision science-enabled solutions will help facilitate the best decision in either buyer’s or seller’s markets.

-The home buying process is both complex and complicated.
+The home-buying process is both complex and complicated.
 An explosion of real estate data availability has provided more information directly into the hands of the buyer.
 Paradoxically, if not managed properly, more information may cause homebuyers to reduce decision confidence.
 With the assistance of buyer’s agents, the technology now exists to help homebuyers evaluate their criteria before evaluating alternatives.
-The article demonstrates that order of operations matters….
-Having the homebuyers come together on their criteria first is critical to the best home buying decision outcome.
+The article demonstrates that the order of operations matters….
+Having the homebuyers come together on their criteria first is critical to the best home-buying decision outcome.